dinfio/dinfio/README.md

-# Welcome to the official Dinfio repository
+# Welcome to the Dinfio Programming Language